jmvrbanac/Specter/docs/release_notes/index.rst

     the --show-all-expects cli argument - gh-#46
  #.
 Fixing the summary report colors to reflect the actual test results. - gh-#44
  #.
 Added the ability for reporters to add their own cli arguments
+ #.
+Breaking reporter contract by switching from subscribe_to_describe(self, describe)
+    to subscribe_to_spec(self, spec).
+This is due to the slow removal of the "describe" terminology in Specter.

 Release: 0.1.15